grain-lang/grain/stdlib/marshal.md

 ## Values

-Functions for marshaling and unmarshaling data.
+Functions and constants included in the Marshal module.

 ### Marshal.**marshal**